toddmotto/angularjs-styleguide/README.md

 	 ```
     *Why?*: Pairing a controller with a template through `$routeProvider` configurations allows for template reuse.
 In other words, when `ng-controller` is used inline, that's it... a pairing is made between template and controller, which prevents template reuse with another controller.

-    *Why?*: Having all controller-template pairings upfront creates a sort of index for your application, which makes it easier to see where everything is, what goes with what and how the data flows throughout your application (see **[Routing with promises](#routing-with-promises)** below).
+    *Why?*: Having all controller-template pairings upfront creates a sort of index for your application, which makes it easier to see where everything is, what goes with what and how the data flows throughout your application (see **[Routing with promises](#routing-with-promises)** below for more).

-    *Note*: Although now even easier to do with the introduction of route definitions, controller reuese is *still* ill-advised for the reasons above.
+    *Note*: Although now even easier to do with the introduction of route definitions, *controller* reuese is *still* ill-advised for the reasons above.

   - **ES6**: Avoid `var vm = this;` when using ES6